garystafford/creative-analysis-claude-bedrock/README.md

 "Analyze these English and German print advertisements and find some common creative elements."
 ```

-### 3. Generate New Creative Concepts from Analysis of Four Print Advertisements for Mercedes-Benz
+### 3. Generate New Creative Concepts from Analysis of Print Advertisements for Mercedes-Benz

 Using the resulting analysis to design a new 'Large Leaderboard' size digital advertisement appearing on the 'Modern Luxury | Manhattan' website for Mercedes-Benz C-Class Sedans, targeting young affluent urban couples between 25-35 years old.